Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Introduction

-The objective of this work is to address the research gap by outlining a developer profile, defined by individual factors related to technology adoption, that characterizes the choice of using an LLM for specific SE tasks.
+The objective of this work is to address the above-mentioned research gap by outlining a developer profile, defined by individual factors related to technology adoption, that characterizes the choice of using an LLM for specific SE purposes.
 Specifically, this study aims to address the following research question.